· Length: 9-Weeks

 College-Accredited, GI Bill Approved

-This course will be hard.
+This course is.
 It is designed to challenge you.
 From cold and snow to high water, to bugs – you’ll see it all.

 We’ll start while the snows are still deep at the field school.
 As the snow melts, we’ll spend the first 3 weeks learning about snowshoes, winter tents, wood stoves, and other cold weather necessities.
 We’ll also make canoe paddles using simple hand tools.

-During those initial weeks we’ll dive deep into the core Jack Mountain curriculum: fire, axe, knife, saw, weather, cooking, tree ID, etc. As soon as there’s open water, we’ll be learning the Jack Mountain methods of expedition canoeing.
+During those initial weeks we’ll dive deep into the core Jack Mountain curriculum: fire, axe, knife, saw, weather, cooking, tree ID, etc. As soon as there’s open water, we’ll be learning the proven Jack Mountain traditional methods of expedition canoeing; paddling, poling and lining.

-In early May we’ll head out on our first expedition.
+In early May we head out on our first expedition through the remote North Maine Woods.
 It will be cold (air and water) and challenging with varying degrees of whitewater.
-On the trip we’ll basecamp in a few spots to work on canoe skills.
-At the end of the trip is a 2 mile stretch of class 3 whitewater, so we’ll have to train hard to be ready for it.
+On the trip we will basecamp in a few spots to work on canoe skills.
+With hot tents we will be ready for snow.
+Planning for cold water immersion will be part of our daily reality.
+Through training, we will be ready for whatever challenges come our way.

 For the remainder of the course we’ll alternate time on the trail with time at the field school.